University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/evolutionary_prac/evolutionary.md

 ### Bayesean Trees with whole mitochondrial genomes

+You will have produced two trees for Bovidea (two different models), submit them as part of your practical as **Figure 1**.

 Produce a Bayesean tree for the whole mitochondrial genome of Marsupials.

+Submit the Marsupial tree as **Figure 2**.

-You can get these genomes by installing the `fetch` program on your VM from [this location](https://university-of-adelaide-bx-masters.github.io/BIOTECH-7005-BIOINF-3000/Practicals/evolutionary_prac/fetch) <https://university-of-adelaide-bx-masters.github.io/BIOTECH-7005-BIOINF-3000/Practicals/evolutionary_prac/fetch> using `wget`.
+You can get the Marsupial mitochondrial genomes by installing the `fetch` program on your VM from [this location](https://university-of-adelaide-bx-masters.github.io/BIOTECH-7005-BIOINF-3000/Practicals/evolutionary_prac/fetch) <https://university-of-adelaide-bx-masters.github.io/BIOTECH-7005-BIOINF-3000/Practicals/evolutionary_prac/fetch> using `wget`.
 You will need to `chmod -x` it before you can use it.
 You can download it to your `Practical_5` subdirectory and run it from there. `Fetch` is a program that allows you to search the NCBI databases and batch download the results of your search; this is much more convenient than using a browser to retrieve things one by one.
 In order to get the sequences from NCBI you will need to run the command:
 ```
 ./fetch -email <youremailaddress> -query "mitochondrion[All Fields] AND \"Metatheria\"[Organism] AND \"complete genome\"[All fields] AND \"RefSeq\"[All fields]" -out metatheria_mtDNA.fa
 ```